allebone/help.omni.af.mil/docs/PEX/Training.md

 Setup

-1. Navigate to Training> Continuation> Setup> Lists> Settings> right-click and add “Academic”

-and “Task Eval” as Settings.
+1. Navigate to Training> Continuation> Setup> Lists> Settings> right-click and add “Academic” and “Task Eval” as Settings.

 2. Navigate to Training> Continuation> TACTICS> Settings page.
 Type in your squadron’s TACTICS Unit ID.
 Click Save Squadron Mapping.

 3. On the same page, enter the TACTICS ID for each of your people and click Save Personnel Mapping.

+!!!
+NOTE
-NOTE: When mapping the TACTICS squadron and personnel IDs, they must match what is in TACTICS.
+    When mapping the TACTICS squadron and personnel IDs, they must match what is in TACTICS.
 We suggest you open the TACTICS import file \(from Step 3 below\) and copy/paste directly from the file into PEX.

 Use

 1. Obtain a Unit Task import file from your HQ.

 2. Navigate to Training> Continuation> Unit Tasks> right-click and select Import HQ Tasks.
 Browse to your HQ import file, click the Select File button to populate the Task information, and click Import.
 This will populate PEX with your required tasks.

 3. Use TACTICS to export a PEX import file.

 4. Navigate to Training> Continuation> TACTICS> Import tab> click the Browse button \(yellow folder\) at bottom-left, browse to the file, and click Import TACTICS.
-This will import the TACTICS

-training and physical data.
+This will import the TACTICS training and physical data.

 5. View the log file for import information by clicking on it.
 The most recent log file is at top.

-Training Tasks- Track al Personnel and all Tasks
+### Training Tasks- Track all Personnel and all Tasks

 Training Tasks tab